kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/creating-a-react-project.md

-# Creating a react project
+# Creating a React Project

 We already used Vite, to create our Vanilla JS applications.
 We can also use it to create React Applications.